Nasim-Imtiaz/ML_AWS_Foundation_Course/README.md

 #### Machine Learning
 Which allows computers to automatically learn and improve from experience without being explicitly programmed to do so.
 Using machine learning computer learn to ***discover patterns*** and ***make predictions***.
 It combines statistics, applied math and computer science.

+#### Mean Absolute Error (MAE)
+measured by taking the average of the avsolute difference between the actual values and the predictions.

 #### Model
 Model inspects data to discover patterns.
 Then human use the pattern learn by the model to gain new understandings or make predictions.

+#### model Accuracy
+is the fraction of predictions a model gets right.

 #### Model Parameters
 Configuration that changes how the model behaves